-- (1) Publish in the repository, notify subscribers and relying parties. - (2) Revoke the PublicCA signature key certificate and issued subscriber certificates. - (3) Generate new key pairs in accordance with the procedures in Section 5.6.
+- (1) Publish in the repository and notify subscribers and relying parties about the event of key compromise. - (2) Revoke the PublicCA signature key certificate and issued subscriber certificates.

+(3) Generate new key pairs in accordance with the procedures in Section 5.6.
 New certificates are published in the repository for subscriber and relying party downloading.